codecowboydotio/codecowboy/content/development/mermaid_hugo.md

 ## Sub Tree Thoughts

 Sub trees are good - they're close to submodules in some ways but are slightly more independent for my purposes.
 For example, when I push my main repository, my sub tree is not pushed.
-This is really good if you are a **consumer** rather than a committer of a secondary project in your repository.
+This is really good if you are a **consumer** rather than a committer of a secondary project in your repository, and you only want to receive updates.

+For example, If I have another team providing me templates that I consume for a specific purpose, like security templates, or pipelines that I can pull down and run - sub trees are a fantastic way to go.

+Look out for the next blog where I look at this example and work through using sub trees and what it looks like.